 Mobile Optimization Rules the World in 2020

-I’m about to dump a metaphorical metric ton of mobile optimization statistics on you, but before we get to that, I want to hit some high points and talk about the TL;DR (Too Long, Didn’t Read) version.
+I’m about to dump a metaphorical metric ton of mobile optimization stats on you, but before we get to that, I want to hit some high points and talk about the TL;DR (Too Long, Didn’t Read) version.

 First, and more important than anything else, OPTIMIZE YOUR SITE ON MOBILE.

 It’s that simple.

 Whether you like it or not, the way your website appears on a smart phone now overshadows the rest of your online marketing.
 If you’re like numerous people over 35 (like me, sad face), you might be shocked at the facts that follow.

 Mobile friendly is not just here to stay, it’s everything.
 Referring to it as “the new normal” is an understatement.
 Every major brand now prioritizes mobile optimization.
 Isn’t it time you did?

 Mobile Optimization: Does Your Business Really Need It?